 Car Accidents and Wrongful Death

-Your Guide to Wrongful Death Claim in Car Accidents
+Your Guide to California Wrongful Death Claim in Car Accidents

 According to the National Highway Traffic Safety Administration (NHTSA), more than 35,000 car accident fatalities are reported in the United States every year.
 That equates to one death every 12 minutes.
 Most of these accidents are caused by motorists that exhibit negligent and/or reckless behavior on the road, such as:

 - Drunk driving, or

 - Otherwise reckless driving.

 A deadly car accident can happen in a flash, but the consequences can last a lifetime.
 Family members are often left asking, “Why?
 Why did we lose our loved one so suddenly and violently?”
 Besides emotional pain and mental anguish, survivors may suffer significant financial damages as well, especially if they were dependent upon the decedent for monetary support at the time of his or her death.
 All of these damages can add up, placing a heavy burden on those left behind.

 If the negligence of another party caused a fatal car crash, the legal concept of wrongful death comes into play.
 Under the wrongful death statute, qualifying family members, dependents, and beneficiaries have the right to seek compensation for the loss of their loved one.
 However, they must first establish the three basic points of a wrongful death claim or suit:

 - Another party was at fault for the death of the decedent;

 - The claimant can prove their relationship to the deceased; and